secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/marketo/index.html.md

 </div>

 ### Scoring Model
 The lead scoring model is a 100 point system in order to MQL.
 Positive and negative points are assigned to a record based on their demographic and/or firmographic information, and their behavior and/or engagement with GitLab marketing.
 Their `Person Score` is the sum of their `Behavior Score` and their `Demographic Score`.
-The `Person Score` must reach `100` in order to MQL.
+The `Person Score` must reach `100` in order to MQL, and their `Behavior Score` cannot be `0`.

 For account scoring, visit the [DemandBase page](/handbook/marketing/revenue-marketing/account-based-strategy/demandbase/#scoring-accounts-in-demandbase).